PeterMosmans/easy-provisioning/README.md

 `VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant package bootstrap --output ansible-server.box && vagrant box add ansible-server.box --name ansible-server`

+Alternatively, you can add it to the local catalog versioned.
+For this, you need to have `openssl` installed, as it computes a checksum of the boxfile:

+`VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant package bootstrap --output ansible-server.box && sed -i s/CHECKSUM/$(openssl sha1 ansible-server.box|cut -d ' ' -f2)/g ansible-server.json && sed -i s/VERSION/$(date +%Y%m%d.0.0)/g ansible-server.json && vagrant box add ansible-server.json`

 That's it!
 Now, you can spin up the Ansible server box anytime using the command `vagrant up` in the `vagrant/ansible-server` directory.
-The directory `/ansible` in the repository is mapped to `/etc/ansible`, so the data persists across Vagrant 'reboots'.
+The directory `/ansible` in the repository is mapped to `/etc/ansible`, so the Ansible configuration (including roles and playbooks) persists across Vagrant 'reboots'.

-You can remove the `bootstrap` box using `VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant destroy`
+You can remove the `bootstrap` box using `VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant destroy`.
+The `ansible-server.box` can removed as well, when it has been added to the local catalog.

 ### 2: Install Kali Linux 2016.2 as a Vagrantbox
 End goal: *A Vagrantbox containing Kali Linux 2016.2, provisioned using Ansible*